rmnl/js-js-baby/README.md

-# js-js-baby
+# JS JS Baby

+All right stop, collaborate and listen!

-A collection of Vanilla JS files.
+Here I'll keep a collection of Vanilla JS files that can come in handy in different projects.

+This will not be my one-hit wonder.